-US emissions are projected to decrease slightly in the next decade, reaching between 6.3 and 6.4 GtCO2e/year by 2025 (excl.
-LULUCF), and between 6.2 and 6.3 GtCO2/year by 2030.
-This level of emissions in 2025 is equivalent to or slightly below (0–2%) 1990 levels of emissions, and only 13 to 15% below 2005 levels.
+US emissions are projected to remain relatively constant in the next decade, reaching between 6.4 and 6.5 GtCO2e/year by 2025 (excl.
+LULUCF), and between 6.3 and 6.5 GtCO2/year by 2030.
+This level of emissions in 2025 is equivalent to or slightly above (0–2%) 1990 levels of emissions, and only 11%–13% below 2005 levels.
 Under this policy scenario, which includes current federal and state level policies, the US will not meet its (already weak) NDC target.

-Since the beginning of 2018, the US Environmental Protection Agency (EPA) has proposed a weak replacement for the Clean Power Plan (U.S. Environmental Protection Agency, 2018a)(U.S. Energy Information Administration, 2018a), has weakened methane emissions standards for oil and gas facilities (U.S. Environmental Protection Agency, 2018b), has proposed freezing emissions standards for light duty vehicles after 2020 (U.S. Environmental Protection Agency, Administration, & U.S. National Highway Safety Administration, 2018), and will not enforce measures to reduce HFC emissions (U.S. Environmental Protection Agency, 2018e).
+The government has also repealed energy efficiency requirements for lightbulbs (U.S. Department of Energy, 2019), has weakened methane emissions standards for oil and gas facilities (U.S. Environmental Protection Agency, 2018a), has proposed freezing emissions standards for light-duty vehicles after 2020 (U.S. Environmental Protection Agency, Administration, & U.S. National Highway Safety Administration, 2018), and will not enforce measures to reduce HFC emissions (U.S. Environmental Protection Agency, 2018c).

 Conversely, increased state and local action, in addition to market pressures, may contribute to additional reductions.
 An analysis of recorded and quantified commitments from sub-national and non-state actors in the US suggests that if these commitments were fully implemented, they could result in emissions reductions of 17–24% below 2005 levels in 2025 (incl.
 LULUCF), and thus bring the country within striking distance of its NDC target (America’s Pledge, 2018; Data Driven Yale, NewClimate Institute, & PBL, 2018).
 These commitments are not included in the CAT current policy scenario unless they are supported by implemented policies (see table below).

 The plan broadly addresses all major emitting sectors including targets to meet 100% of power demand through zero-emission energy sources, increase energy efficiency in buildings, grow clean manufacturing, overhaul transportation systems, work with farmers and ranchers to reduce emissions from agriculture, preserve and afforest land, and support other countries to achieve their own Green New Deals.